Sunday, August 27, 2017

 Been a while since I completed a review.
 In fact, almost three months.
 There is a reason for the delay.
 I was hospitalized with deep vein thrombosis, pulmonary embolism, and anemia.
 Well, over a month since I left the hospital, I still battle the issues with plodding progress.

-Before the hospitalization, I started to set up a Microsoft Word file long before the test.
+Before the hospitalization, I set up a Microsoft Word file long before the test.
 I get links to the brew in the file and type basic information for each brew.
-This makes my review the focus, as opposed to all the extraneous information I like to add first.
+This makes my review the focus instead of all the extraneous information I like to add first.
 This brew was rated 10 out of 10 by many and high by all.
 So, that builds some anticipation?

 The slogan is "Unleash the Taste," a bold statement.
 They also use real bulldogs on the label, appropriately named Barley (male) and Hops (female).
 The dogs live in Fresno, California.
 The website has some decent history.